tanmayagrwl/I-query-you/README.md

 # iQueryYou

 ## Overview
-I Query You is a web-based, UI-focused query execution application designed to simplify database interactions.
+I Query You is a web-based, UI-focused dummy query execution application designed to simplify database interactions.
 The application provides an intuitive interface for writing, executing, and managing SQL queries with powerful data visualization capabilities.

 ## Key Features
 - **Query Writing & Execution**